 Only pre-approved organizations are eligible to apply for current RFPs through HHS Accelerator.

-To get on a mailing list for DFTA and other City contracting opportunities, visit the Mayor’s Office of Contract Services (MOCS) or call 311 to learn about opportunities.
+To get on a mailing list for DFTA and other City contracting opportunities, visit the Payee Information Portal or call 311 to learn about opportunities.

 MOCS has also launched the Procurement and Sourcing Solutions Portal (PASSPort), moving the Vendor Exchange System online.
 PASSPort makes it easier for vendors to submit information and keep disclosure documents current.
 PASSPort also allows City agencies to make determinations for contract awards and to complete performance evaluations online.